serhiy-smirnov/CarND-LaneLines-P1/writeup_template.md

 	![alt text][image4]

-	I try to be resolution agnostic and calculate the region based on the image size, though adaptations may be required based on the image aspect ration and camera parameters (mounting position, orientation, FoV etc)
+	The implementation tries to be resolution agnostic and calculate the region based on the image size, though adaptations may be required based on the image aspect ratio and camera parameters (mounting position, orientation, FoV etc)

-* Now I'm ready to run Probabilistic Hough Transform to detect the lines 'cv2.HoughLinesP'.
+* Now I'm ready to run Probabilistic Hough Transform to detect the lines ('cv2.HoughLinesP').

 	I use the following parameters:

 	    rho = 1